jcolag/silver-bat-01-seeking-refuge/text/19-finale.md

 I whirl around in time to see the remaining jerk struggle to his feet, rifle raised.
 I kick him again and crack him over the head.
 Poking my head into the other room to make sure I didn't miss anybody and coming up empty, I take a minute to tie them together in the middle of the room.

 Just as the door bursts open, I jump out the window and back up to the roof.
-It's not exactly the best timing, but all they would've seen are shoes and they've got five people to book instead of me.
-I crouch down and run across a few rooftops where I hung a rope, where I slide down to the road level and grab the sweater I hid at the other end.
+It's not exactly the best timing, but all they would've seen are shoes, and they've got five people to book instead of me.
+I crouch and run across a few rooftops where I hung a rope, where I slide down to the road level and grab the sweater I hid at the other end.
 Ditching the glasses and hat, I can easily cross the quiet street to my waiting car.

 "How did Marco get along, Jeeves?"

 "We have all children accounted for on the bus, in transit to the Arcology, with only one minor mishap along the way.
-Zarifa reports that they are content and she has handed out light snacks to hold them over."
+Zarifa reports that they are content, and she has handed out light snacks to hold them over."

 "All right, excellent.
 I'm on my way.
 We're going to need all hands on deck to track down their parents.
 Odds are we're not going to get many full names and addresses, especially from the toddlers.
 Any chance we'll be able to incriminate the buyers?"